How to open a joint demat account at Zerodha?

-3. Individual PAN copies and address proofs of the joint holders.
+- Self-attested PAN copy of the joint holders.

-- Bank statement in the name of the applicant for the last six months with an average balance of more than ₹10,000.
+- Bank statement with a bank logo and seal for the last six months with an average balance of more than ₹10,000.

 - The latest salary slip with gross monthly income exceeding ₹15,000.

 - ITR acknowledgement with gross annual income exceeding ₹1,20,000.